 Faculty: R. Pad Padmanabhan

-Dr. Padmanabhan is Professor of Microbiology & Immunology
+Dr. Padmanabhan is a Professor of Microbiology & Immunology

 - Ph.D.
 Wayne State University, Detroit, MI., 1968